Gravedigger7789/groove-diggers/README.md

 ## Backstory

+You happen across a sleeping giant, a race notorious for using the purest of gold to fill their teeth.
+Many have died trying to recover the precious metal, but you have a secret weapon- rhythm!
+Groove to the beat of the beast's snores while you plunder his fillings, and make it out with enough gold to buy a round of pints for the homies.

 ## Object of the Game

-- Mine as much gold from the giants teeth as possible by hitting the notes with precision timing!
+- Mine as much gold from the giant's teeth as possible by hitting the notes with precision timing!
 - When mining the gold, line up the center of the pickaxe with the center of the gold for the most points.
 - Missing a note will cause you to spill some of your beer, be careful not to run out!